dshanske/syndication-links/readme.txt

 = Version 3.0 =

 Version 3.0 removes the two sets of icon fonts in favor of SVG icons.
 If this is a concern, do not upgrade at this time.
-Version 3.0 also removes rel-me and h-card support from this plugin as this support is being built into the Indieweb plugin.
+Version 3.0 also removes rel-me support from this plugin as this support is being built into the Indieweb plugin.
+Please install that.
+H-Card support is no longer supported and will be removed in a future version.

 == Credits ==